kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   resources (the types of resources and the classes within) to kubelet
 - implement pod annotations as an initial user interface
 - introduce a feature gate for enabling QoS-class resource support in kubelet
+- extend PodSpec to support assignment of QoS-clsss resources
+- extend NodeStatus to show availability/capacity of QoS-clsss resources on a node

 ### Future work